 We conduct prompt, thorough and unbiased EEO and administrative (misconduct) investigations for public (federal, state and county) agencies as well as private sector employers.

 Attorney Newman understands the emotional and financial toll your divorce can have on you and your loved ones.
 When you hire the Law Office of Annette Newman legal team, you direct access to your attorney, who will provide you and your family a compassionate understanding of the legalities of your case, helping protect you and your loved ones every step of the way.

 Attorney Newman understands going through a divorce is difficult and emotional for you and your family and she is committed to help you through this difficult time.
-Attorney Newman has over nine years of experience handling family legal matters such as divorce, child custody and post judgment modifications.
+Attorney Newman has over a decade of experience handling family legal matters such as divorce, child custody and post judgment modifications.
 She will guide you through the process with aggressive, solid, and compassionate representation.
 She understands this can be a frustrating time and emotionally draining, and will work diligently to quickly achieve the best solution possible for you.